Mambo No. 5 in E

 Voice Leading

-The bass line moves through E to A (ascending perfect fourth), A to E (descending perfect fourth).
+The bass line moves through E to A (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from E to E by unison.
+When the progression loops, the bass returns from A to E by perfect fourth.

 Scales for Improvisation